matoblac/AWSLogQueryCLI/README.md

 1. Add an option for parsing CloudTrail

-2. It needs to be clearly explained that the time in `python main.py "12-15-2023 14:30"` is the endtime so, the query will be from `14:00 - 14:30`

-3. Create tests for CloudFormation
+2. Create tests for CloudFormation